Nevensky/SublimeFortran/README.md

 ## Using the linter ##

 This package includes a linter based on SublimeLinter3.
+SublimeLinter user settings can be modified by selecting `SublimeLinter Settings - User` from the Command Palette.

-You may need to tell SublimeLinter where gfortran is located by adding it you the paths in SublimeLinter:
+You may need to tell SublimeLinter where `gfortran` is located by adding it to `paths` in SublimeLinter user settings:

 ```
+{
+    "user": {
         ...
         "paths": {
             "linux": [],
             "osx": [
                 "/usr/local/bin"
             ],
             "windows": []
         },
         ...
+    }
+}
 ```
-Extra command line flags to gfortran may be specified in your SublimeLinter user settings file:
+Additional command line flags for `gfortran` may be also specified:
 ```
+{
+    "user": {
+        "linters": {
             ...
             "gfortranfixedform": {
                 "@disable": false,
                 "args": [
                     "-fdefault-real-8",
                     "-fdefault-double-8"
                 ],
                 "excludes": []
             },
             "gfortranmodern": {
                 "@disable": false,
                 "args": [
                     "-fdefault-real-8",
                     "-fdefault-double-8",
                     "-ffree-line-length-none"
                 ],
                 "excludes": []
             },
             ...
+        },
+    ...
+    }
+}
 ```
 The default flags included are currently `-cpp -fsyntax-only -Wall`.